2002 Coupe de la Ligue final

-The 2002 Coupe de la Ligue final was a football match held at Stade de France, Saint-Denis on 20 April 2002, that saw FC Girondins de Bordeaux defeat FC Lorient 3–0 thanks to goals by Pauleta (2) and Camel Meriem.
+The 2002 Coupe de la Ligue final was a football match held at Stade de France, Saint-Denis on 20 April 2002, that saw Bordeaux defeat Lorient 3–0 thanks to two goals by Pauleta and one by Camel Meriem.

 Route to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).